 (21) The inclusion of S4 drugs in the S8 drugs register is not a mandatory legislative requirement.
 However, the University requires that records for S4 drugs be kept in a suitable format or separate register, and made available to the Dean or Director, Research Institute for annual auditing.

 (22) Drug registers for S8 drugs can be purchased through Salmat Document Management Solutions P/L (whom acquired NSW Govt Printing Services).
 Salmat can be contacted on 9743-8777 or by fax on 9743-8603.

 (23) The drugs register must be a bound book with consecutively numbered pages and space for the particulars required to be entered.
 A separate page must be used for each drug and for each form and strength of drug.

 (24) The person who received, administers or uses a scheduled drug is responsible for entering the details in the relevant drugs register.
 Each entry must be:

 (25) The balance recorded in the S8 register should always coincide with the actual stock on hand.
 A mistake in any entry in a drug register must be corrected by making a marginal note or footnote and by initialling and dating it.
 If the cause of the discrepancy is identified and found to involve a minor error (e.g. arithmetic) or departure from procedures (e.g. omission of recent use) include a comment to that effect against the amending entry.
 Alterations, obliterations or cancellations in a register are not permitted.
-Although it is not required by regulation, multiple repeated errors must be reported to the relevant Head of School or Director, University Research Centre.
+Although it is not required by regulation, multiple repeated errors must be reported to the relevant Dean or Director, Research Institute.